Get Started With Cryogenics

 If you are looking for a technical explanation of Deep Cryogenic Treatment of Metals (or Deep Cryogenic Processing or Deep Cryogenic Tempering) stop reading.
 This is for the layman or the person who just wants to know the basics.
 Believe me, the basics are complicated enough as I will quickly demonstrate.

-Deep Cryogenic Treatment or DCT for short is a process that uses cold to modify metals.
+Deep Cryogenic Treatment or DCT for short is a process that uses cold to modify metals and other materials.
 It results in improvements in mechanical parts and electrical parts.
 These improvements result in considerably longer life of automobile components, and industrial tooling.
 For instance, valve springs last over six times longer, brake rotors over three times as long, industrial dies and tools over three times as long.
 DCT can also greatly improve electronics and musical instruments.
 The process works on most metals, some plastics, carbide and diamonds.
 Use of DCT can have a distinct effect on industrial plant efficiency.

 - DCT is a process where the temperature of an item is reduced slowly to 300oF below zero, held there for a while and then slowly brought back to room temperature.
 There may be an above room temperature tempering cycle added.

 The main benefits of DCT are increased wear resistance, increased fatigue life, and a change in the vibrational characteristics of the material.